 Improving Board Performance in Disruptive Times

 The 2020s are well on their way to earning the ominous label of a troubling, disruptive decade, but there remain viable opportunities amid the challenges.
-What is the board’s role in preparing the organization for “show-stopping” and potentially existential risks?
+What is the board’s role in preparing the organisation for “show-stopping” and potentially existential risks?

 The Story: A global board survey conducted by McKinsey of approximately 1,500 corporate directors found that directors “are not pleased with their performance on risk management.”
-Only 7% of the respondents believe that over the past year their boards were “most effective” — the highest rating — at overseeing risk management, and only 40% report that their organizations are prepared for the next major crisis.
+Only 7% of the respondents believe that over the past year their boards were “most effective” — the highest rating — at overseeing risk management, and only 40% report that their organisations are prepared for the next major crisis.

 The questions: Why these responses and what do they imply for directors’ reputations and the board’s culture and processes for understanding risk and communicating with key constituencies and internal stakeholders about risk.
-What can boards do to increase their confidence in the organization’s risk management?
+What can boards do to increase their confidence in the organisation’s risk management?

 (Board Perspectives — Issue 154)